rimelek/learn-docker/pages/advanced/kernel-namespaces-network.rst

   :width: 660
   :height: 371

-The reason is the network namespace so you could just run the container in host network mode
+Since the reason is the network namespace, you could just run the container in host network mode

 .. code:: bash